 Correlation between phenotypic antibiotic resistance and presence of known genotypic markers

-Phenotypic AMR testing revealed that all isolates were susceptible to penicillin, the current antimicrobial of choice for GBS infection, and vancomycin.
-Thirty-four (39%) isolates were erythromycin-resistant, twenty-three (26%) isolates were clindamycin-resistant and three had intermediate clindamycin resistance (2%).
-Genes encoding resistance to macrolides (ermA, ermB, ermT, and mefA-msrD) were detected in 32/34 phenotypically erythromycin-resistant isolates and 4/53 of phenotypically erythromycin-susceptible isolates.
-Genes encoding resistance to lincosamides (ermA, ermB, and ermT) were detected in 22/23, 1/3 and 7/16 phenotypically clindamycin-resistant, -intermediate and -susceptible isolates, respectively (Figure 3).
-Despite the clear overlap of phenotypic and genotypic resistance, the few discrepancies may be due to the presence of unknown resistance genes/mechanisms.
+Phenotypic AMR testing revealed that all isolates were susceptible to penicillin, the current antimicrobial of choice for GBS infection, and vancomycin, the recommended antibiotic in cases of penicillin allergy and clindamycin-resistance.
+Thirty-three (38%) isolates were erythromycin-resistant, twenty-three (26%) isolates were clindamycin-resistant and three had intermediate clindamycin resistance (3%).
+Genes encoding resistance to macrolides (ermA, ermB, ermT, and mefA-msrD) were detected in all (33/33) phenotypically erythromycin-resistant isolates and 4/54 (7%) of phenotypically erythromycin-susceptible isolates.
+Genes encoding resistance to lincosamides (ermA, ermB, and ermT) were detected in 23/23 (100%) , 1/3 (33%) and 7/61 (11%) phenotypically clindamycin-resistant, -intermediate and -susceptible isolates, respectively (Figure 3).
+Despite the overlap of phenotypic and genotypic resistance, the presence of a few false negative suggests a lack of sensitivity of phenotypic resistance testing.
+This limitations may notably be related to the subjectivity of Minimum Inhibitory Concentration (MIC) Breakpoints.
+This observation highlight the strengths of in-silico resistance gene detection, and emphasizes the ongoing necessity of performing phenotypic resistance typing and regularly updating online databases. to .

 We further evaluated resistance to other antibiotics based on the detection of resistance genes or mutations only.
-Tetracycline resistance, the most commonly reported resistance phenotype for GBS, was predicted in 75 isolates (86%) from the presence of tet-M (n =67, 77%), tet-O (n =2, 2%) or both (n=6, 7%).
-The highest rate of tetracycline resistance was detected in CC17 (n=40/41, 98%) and CC23 (n=17/20, 85%) compared with other CCs (CC10/12: n=5/8, 62%, CC1: n=6/9, 67%, CC19: n=7/9, 78%).
+Tetracycline resistance, the most commonly reported resistance phenotype for GBS, was predicted in 78 isolates (90%) from the presence of tet-M (n =76, 87%), tet-O (n =2, 2%) or both (n=6, 7%).
+The highest rate of tetracycline resistance was detected in CC1 (n=4/4, 100%), CC17 (n=39/40, 98%) and CC23 (n=17820, 90%) compared with other CCs (CC12: n=5/7, 71%, CC459: n=2/4, 50%, CC19: n=7/8, 88%).
 Aminoglycoside resistance was predicted from the presence of the aph(3′)-III and ant(6) resistance genes in 4 isolates (5%), all encoding both genes and belonging to CC17/ST-17.
 The distribution of resistance genes and corresponding resistance phenotypes by CC are described in Supplementary Table 5.
-No other resistance genes were detected, and none of the gyrA or parC mutations typically conferring fluoroquinolone resistance were present in these isolates.
+No SNP variants conferring reduced penicillin susceptibility were detected the rRNA 23-S1 and 23S-3 genes across our isolates..However, we detectedgyrA or parC SNP variants typically conferring fluoroquinolone resistance in threeisolates: two CC12 isolates carried mutation S81L in GyrA and S79F in ParC and one CC17 isolate carried mutation S79F in ParC only.

+It may be interesting to additionally mention whether the distribution of resistance phenotypes/genes changes over time.
+Notably since the antibiotic prophylaxis guidelines were updated in 2010, removing the recommendation to use Erythromycin in response to increasing resistance rates.
+It may additionally be interesting to check whether the distribution of resistance genes differs across disease severity groups.

 Identifying correlates of severe clinical outcomes